-Grocery stores and other locations with products high on shelves present a large risk.
+Grocery stores, retail stores, and other locations with products high on shelves present a large risk.
 You may be walking down the aisle of your favorite department or grocery store when an object suddenly falls off the shelf on top of you.
 The impact of this object could create severe or even life-threatening injuries.

 Injuries and wrongful death resulting from fallen merchandise happen more often than you may think.